JoseMujicaGithub/PDVSA_ENT_FuelControl_BajoGrande_DistributionPlant/README.md

-this is a conglomerate of my work at PDVSA ENT Distribution Plant Bajo Grande over the months, controlling the process of the service station for the diesel consumption of the trucks
+This is a demonstration of my work for the last month at PDVSA ENT Distribution Plant Bajo Grande, controlling the process of the fuel station for the diesel consumption of the company trucks, work that I have been doing since December 2022